tlamedia/gtm-kit/readme.txt

 == Upgrade Notice ==

-= 1.23.1 =
+= 2.0 =
-The load priority of the script 'gtmkit-js-before' has been lowered from 1 to 5.
+Starting with GTM Kit version 2.0, the add_to_wishlist event is no longer supported in the free version of GTM Kit.